xsy27/Oath/README.md

 Or click "Build And Run" (Ctrl+B) under "File".
 > 5: Build And Run

-Or export the game by clicking "File"->"Build Settings"->"Build"->"Clean Build".
+Or export the game by clicking "File"->"Build Settings"->"Build"->"Clean Build", and then run the Oath.exe file.
 > 6: Clean Build

 ### Start the Game